moderndatacompany/dataos.info/docs/resources/lens/data_sources/snowflake.md

 ```
 ### **Load data from the data source**

 In the `sqls` folder, create `.sql` files for each logical table, where each file is responsible for loading or selecting the relevant data from the source.
-Ensure the SQL dialect matches snowflake syntax.
+Ensure the SQL dialect matches Snowflake syntax.
 Format table names as `schema.table`.

 For example, a simple data load might look as follows: